liuyi647/datasciencecoursera/Getting and Cleaning Data Course Project/CodeBook.md

 *subject*: the subjects on which each row of X was measured.
 Encoded as numbers.

-In addition, to determine which features are required, we look at the list of features:

-*features.txt*
+*features.txt*: it determines which features are required.

-The encoding from activity labels ids to descriptive names.
+*activity_labels.txt*: the encoding from activity labels ids to descriptive names.

-*activity_labels.txt*

 ## Clean Data
 *tidyData.txt* contains the average of each variable for each activity and each person, ordered by *personId* and *activityId*